 They will have to order imaging tests like an x-ray to identify the location and pattern of the fracture.

-The goal of treatment is to heal your hand correctly and improve its chances of returning to normal form and function.
+The goal of treatment for hand fracture is to heal the broken bones correctly and improve its chances of returning to normal form and function.

 Severe hand fractures such as open and comminuted fractures require surgery to realign and stabilise the fracture fragments.
 For this treatment option, your doctor will make an incision to reposition the bony fragments back to their normal alignment.
 Small metal devices such as wires, screws and/or plates may be used to hold the various pieces of fractured bones in place.
 You may have to wear a splint after surgery to protect the fracture fixation.
-Your doctor or hand specialist will advise you when it is safe to begin range-of-motion exercises, strengthening or activities post-surgery.
+Your doctor or hand specialist will advise you when it is safe to begin range-of-motion exercises, strengthening or activities following treatment for a hand fracture.

 Every case is different, hence it is best to consult a hand surgeon to determine the treatment method that is most suitable for you.
 Reach out to us today if you have sustained a hand fracture and let us help you.